Bergam0t/bergam0t.github.io/_pages/useful-resources.md

 ---
-permalink: /useful-resources/
+permalink: /useful-resources-health-data-science/
-title: "Useful Resources for Health Data Scientists"
+title: "Useful Resources for Health Data Science"
 ---

 This is a collection of resources I collated over the course of my MSc Health Data Science.